 - Caulk electrical wire openings at the top of the interior walls in the attic.

 - Ensure windows and doors are properly weather-stripped and use door sweeps.

 - Ensure window A/C unites are weather-stripped.

 - Caulk around storm windows and basement windows.

 Air Ducts and Insulation

 - Have your duct work checked for leaks.
 Leaks at the return, air handler and supply can be a major source of high bills.
-For mobile homes, check at the grill, cross over duct and down flow air handler, for leaks.
+For mobile homes, check for leaks at the grill, cross over duct and down flow air handler.

 - Ensure attic access door closes tightly and is insulated.